Investment Fund Activity in US Debt Restructurings

 This is an Insight article, written by a selected partner as part of GRR's co-published content.
 Read more on Insight

-This chapter examines the role hedge funds and private equity funds have come to play in US bankruptcy cases and the variety of investment strategies they deploy in distressed situations, including in connection with pre-negotiated and pre-packaged Chapter 11 cases and various litigation scenarios.
+This article examines the role private equity and hedge funds have come to play in US debt restructurings and the variety of investment strategies they deploy in distressed situations, including in connection with pre-negotiated and pre-packaged Chapter 11 cases and out-of-court restructurings.

-- Conditions leading to increased investment fund participation in US bankruptcy cases
+- Conditions leading to increased investment fund participation in US debt restructurings

 - Overview of notable investment fund strategies